From mine to market: Blockchain helps global companies track and reduce carbon emissions

 “There is an increasing demand for metals and minerals and an increasing demand for sustainable and responsible and traceable supply chains.
 There is a potential to create a full value chain view with downstream visibility, and in partnering with regulators and aligning our work with robust ESG standards, sustainability certification schemes and assurance frameworks.”

 What’s the challenge?

-Rising demand for minerals and materials brings increasing pressure from stakeholders and shareholders for transparent records of the sustainability and traceability of the raw products.
+Rising demand for minerals and materials also brings increasing pressure from stakeholders and shareholders for transparent records of the sustainability and traceability of the raw products.

 How can you get involved?

 The World Economic Forum’s Mining and Metals community is a high-level group of peers dedicated to ensuring the long-term sustainability of their industry and society.
 Part of the Forum’s Platform for Shaping the Future of Energy and Materials, the industry community comprises chief executives and chairs from partner organizations.
-Read more about the community’s top three industry priorities and join their work.